 caps serrapeptase (40,000 units each) on an empty stomach one hour before

 breakfast.
 I did this for about three weeks.
 After I stopped the serrapeptase I

 did notice some improvement, but it has been a week since then, and I'm still in

 A. We find this strange since this potential serrapeptase side effect has not been mentioned in the medical literature, yet you are the second person who has reported it to us in the past 3 years.
 We will keep monitoring this potential serrapeptase side effect.
 Perhaps the dosage was too high.

 Q. I thought I'd let you know my experiences with serrapeptase (Serralone 400mg per capsule).
 I started using it in the hope that it would help reduce the appearance of my varicose veins (I am only 32).
 As it is also an anti-inflammatory I thought it may also help with my adult acne as my infections are prone to being very swollen and red.
 Well, it seems to have certainly helped with the acne swelling, my spots are not as inflamed and angry looking but I have developed an awful lot of spider/thread veins that I never had before and I didn't notice and difference to my varicose veins.
 I have stopped taking it now as I am worried about the thread vein situation worsening.

+but can find nothing on serrepeptase.
 Are you able to advise serrapeptase dosage

 and length of time that you consider safe to take the supplement (I have been